SPI Bus interface

 4. No slave acknowledgment

 5. Multi-master busses are rare and awkward, and are usually limited to a single slave.

 6. Without a formal standard, validating conformance is not possible

-7. Only handles short distances compared to RS-232, RS-485,
+7. Only handles short distances compared to RS-232, RS-485, or CAN.

 Click on the text below to enter next module

 Click on the text below to enter previous module

 Totally EEHerald plan to bring 12 modules.
 You can be assured of completing basic course in Embedded Systems after studying and practicing exercises in all the modules.
 We will give priority to programming and serial communications (SPI, USB, CAN etc..) part.
 To receive a copy of total course syllabus, please email to us.

 This free tutorials on embedded systems is prepared by embedded professionals with fairly good industrial experience, however we want your feedback on this course content; please email your questions, suggestions and comments to firstname.lastname@example.org.
 Your questions on present modules will be answered in the revised modules.
 We may change the course content based on the majority of your requests and feedbacks.

 Please let your friends know about this course, we request you to email this link to your friends and colleagues who are interested in embedded system.